JonathanSalwan/Triton/src/examples/python/ctf-writeups/NorthSec-2018-MarsAnalytica/README.md

 analyzing the trace but in this case the file is about 717M and contains 21,578,841 instructions.
 Another bad point is that it takes about 1 hour to generate the trace with Triton, which is not doable because we will not wait 1h for every test we do.
 So we have to find a solution to speed up the execution.
-2 possible solutions 1) improve Triton
+Two possible solutions 1) improve Triton
 2) do not emulate the binary from the entry point.
 Well, the second point looks good to me :).

 What we know?
 We know nothing about the code but we know that it waits for an user input.
 So the idea is to put a *watchpoint* on the PLT of the `getchar` function.
-It will give us information about when interesting parts of the code start.
+It will give us information about where interesting parts of the code start.
 Via a static analysis with IDA and some watchpoints on GDB, I found that the first `getchar` is called at `0x4030A9`.
-So let's put a breakpoint on it and then doing a [fulldump](https://github.com/JonathanSalwan/Triton/blob/316696e09fc38d4d25e6e81e39942302e8dfe932/src/examples/python/ctf-writeups/defcon-2016-baby-re/gdb-peda-fulldump.patch) of registers and memory segments.
+So let's put a breakpoint on it and then do a [fulldump](https://github.com/JonathanSalwan/Triton/blob/316696e09fc38d4d25e6e81e39942302e8dfe932/src/examples/python/ctf-writeups/defcon-2016-baby-re/gdb-peda-fulldump.patch) of registers and memory segments.

 ```